Website Manager

 Q: What is the difference between Recreation, and Select/Competitive?

 All Select teams are formed based on the cumulative performance total and player’s rank from the tryout sessions along with observations and experience of the participants.
-Select/Competition U9 - U18 price is $500 plus uniform cost.
+Select/Competitive pricing is $650 plus uniform cost

 Q: My 3 year old is full of energy.
 Can I register him/her for soccer?

-A: Yes, we are now offering an “Lil Kickers” Program for 3 year olds.
+A: Yes, we offer a “Lil Kickers” Program for 2 and 3 year olds.

 Q: When will I hear from my child’s coach for the upcoming season?

-A: Coaches for all age groups will receive their rosters at the coaches meeting that is typically held 2 weeks before the season starts.
+Coaches for all age groups will receive their rosters typically 1 week before the season starts.
 You should hear from your coach no later than 2 weeks before games begin.
-If you have not heard from your coach by that date, please email the office at [email protected]
+If you have not heard from your coach by that date, please email the office at [email protected].

 Q: Why do I have to register my child for soccer so early?